DonnchaC/onionbalance/docs/getting-started.rst

 Installing and Configuring Tor
 ------------------------------

-Tor is need on the management server and every backend hidden service instance.
+Tor is need on the management server and every backend onion service instance.

 Management Server